svnisa/SpotifyGeneratePlaylist/README.md

     * To Collect your Oauth Token, Visit this url here: [Get Oauth] and click the **Get Token** button
     ![alt text](images/spotify_token.png)

-3) Enable Oauth For Youtube and and download the client_secrets.json
+3) Enable Oauth For Youtube and download the client_secrets.json
     * Ok this part is tricky but its worth it!
 Just follow the guide here [Set Up Youtube Oauth] !
     If you are having issues check this out [Oauth Setup 2] and this one too [Oauth Setup 3]